Tailoring quantum error correction to spin qubits: Conclusion

 \section{Conclusion}

 Taking into account the common features of spin-qubit platforms we have derived an error model accounting for different error rates for gate and readout errors as well as decoherence during mid-circuit measurements.
 This helped us to quantify the trade-off between fast and accurate qubit measurements for error correction applications.
+We derived a formula for the optimal integration time that can be used for the calibration of the qubit readout given the noise parameters of the device and QEC code of interest.

-Considering state-of-the-art error-correction codes that are compatible with locally connected 2D architectures, we proposed four different qubit layouts required for quantum memory experiments.
+Considering state-of-the-art error correction codes that are compatible with locally connected 2D architectures, we proposed four different qubit layouts required for quantum memory experiments which offer the spin qubit community different options to find balance between experimental feasibility and low-overhead execution of QEC codes.
 Furthermore we analyzed the threshold surface in a multi-dimensional parameter space facilitating back-of-the-envelope estimates for the error threshold and qubit overhead involving on the gate and readout fidelities as well as the decoherence rates for a given experimental setup.